 You remember the moving E & B Beer sign on Third and Grand Boulevard.

-Or the animated, flute-playing cartoon character “Johnny Pfeiffer” on the beer sign at the
+Or the animated, fife-playing cartoon character “Johnny Pfeiffer” on the beer sign at the

 corner of Tireman and West Grand Blvd.